Learn About the Weatherization Assistance Program

 There is no weatherization assistance program cost to beneficiaries, which is particularly helpful considering that low-income households tend to carry a larger energy cost burden and may not be able to afford weatherization otherwise.
 Read on to learn more about the Weatherization Assistance Program (WAP) and how to apply for it in your area.

-Weatherization Assistance Program (WAP) Eligibility
+What are some Weatherization Assistance Program (WAP) requirements?

 Weatherization Assistance Program eligibility is determined mostly by income, although priority is given to households with elderly, disabled or young children.
 Weatherization program participants must meet the current poverty income guidelines for their states, and the household’s combined income cannot exceed the percentage set for the program.